 All members of staff sign a Code of Conduct which makes it clear that any breach of this code including failure to report any concern about a member of staff behaving inappropriately with a child or young person to the Wellbeing Child Protection Co-ordinator could be regarded as gross misconduct.
 The sanction for gross misconduct is dismissal.
 Adherence to this Code of Conduct is included within every employee's contract.
+In such circumstances, Gordonstoun has a duty to refer the staff member to the PVG Scheme, GTCS, the Care Inspectorate, HMIe, the Registrar of Independent Schools and OSCR

-The Principal and the Wellbeing and Child Protection Co-ordinator must be informed immediately.
-The Chair of the Board of Governors will be informed by the Head as a matter of urgency.
+The Principal and the Child Protection Co-ordinator must be informed immediately.
+The Chair of the Board of Governors will be informed by the Principal as a matter of urgency.
 Advice must be taken from the police before anyone is questioned.
 Advice will be taken from the investigating officer in the police what information (either orally or in writing) can be given, and when, to the member of staff involved in the allegation, so that best evidence is preserved.